How to Catch Lingcod

 It is best to have a live well or aerator on the boat, but if you don’t then a bucket or fish hold with seawater will do just fine.
 We will head out and spend a little time catching our live bait, then head off to the Lingcod grounds where the fun really begins.

 Live bait rigging can be as simple or complicated as you make it.
-A friend of mine runs a charter Washington State and runs a heavy mono slider for the lead sinker, then a short leader with two big 8/0 circle hooks for the bait.
+A friend of mine runs a charter Washington State and runs a heavy mono slider for the lead sinker, then a short leader with two big 8/0 Gamakatsu octopus hooks for the bait.
 He knows what he’s doing, and I know that you can’t argue with success.
 But if you are in a pinch, a banana sinker and salmon mooching leader can catch plenty of Lingcod.

 When we drift with live bait in protected waters like Puget Sound, I like to place the rod in a rod holder.
 I drop the bait slowly to the bottom to avoid tangles, crank up a foot or two, and wait.
 Staying near the bottom is important, so drop down until you feel the bottom “thump” and crank up a little.
 Check the bottom often.